General Election 2024: Make Dementia a Priority

 Sign our pledge

 A third of people living with dementia in England and Northern Ireland and half of those living with dementia in Wales do not have a diagnosis, meaning they can't access vital support or treatment.
-Sign our pledge calling for dementia to be made a priority by the next UK Government.
+Sign our pledge calling for the UK Government to make dementia a priority.